 The minimum metrics to alert on:

-- Tool error rate per tool per 5-minute window (alert at >5%)
+- Tool error rate per tool per short rolling window

-- Token burn rate per hour vs. budget (alert at 75% of daily budget by noon)
+- Token burn rate per hour vs. budget (alert at a large fraction of daily budget by midday)

-- Prompt injection detection rate (log all, alert if rate spikes >3σ)
+- Prompt injection detection rate (log all, alert if rate spikes above baseline)

 Conclusion